 +

 Medicaid Home and Community Based Services Waivers: A waiver helps people with disabilities live and work in their community, instead of living in an institution – but hundreds of thousands of Texans are waiting on a waiver.
-Learn more about waivers, check your place on the list(s), or learn how to sign up for waivers.
+In addition to this resource, see the Home and Community Based Services FAQ below.

 What do I need to know if I am moving to Texas?